Lana Turner Rocks a Turban, John Garfield Founds the Hollywood Canteen, & Goes Independent. From 1946, it's The Postman Always Rings Twice.

 But this time, not even Robbe could save her little girl.
 Nor could the pediatrician.
 Kathy died in her mother’s arms that day.
 Her last words were reportedly about her father, who, rushing home, barely missed his daughter’s final breath.

 Julie blamed himself for Kathy’s death.
-His neighbor, director Vincent Sherman, remembered Julie sharing his guilt not long after Kathy passed:
+His neighbor, director Vincent Sherman, remembered Julie voicing his guilt not long after Kathy passed:

 “God did this to me, Vince.
 He did this to me for all the bad things I’ve done.”